-Cyntoia Brown Goes On Trial For The Murder Of Johnny Michael Allen
+Cyntoia Brown’s Trial For The Murder Of Johnny Michael Allen

 At her 2004 trial, Brown said that Allen had solicited her for sex at a Sonic in East Nashville, Tennessee, and taken her back to his house.
 Prosecutors said that Brown shot Allen in the head while he was asleep and stole his money, guns, and fled in his truck.

 Prosecutors admitted that Allen did indeed pick her up for sex.
 Prosecutor Jeff Burks told a local FOX affiliate, “That was a fact from start to finish.”

 Still, they alleged that Brown knew exactly what she was doing, and her motive was robbery.

 “I think she did what she wanted to do, and unfortunately on this night what she wanted to do was kill him and take his stuff,” Burks said.

 Brown maintained that she had acted in self-defense as she was “scared for her life” by Allen’s behavior.

 She insisted that she took his money because she was afraid of returning empty-handed to her pimp, “Kut-Throat.”
 In the end, she was tried as an adult and convicted of murder and robbery.
 But her being tried as an adult at the age of just 16 has been seen by many as problematic.

 During Cyntoia Brown’s time in prison, a 2011 documentary about her case, a 2016 PBS series, as well as a U.S. Congressman and celebrities like Ashley Judd, Rihanna, and Kim Kardashian West highlighted her case as an example of the failures of the American justice system in supporting and protecting children.
-Many have even asked for clemency for Brown, who, they posited, was a victim herself and did not deserve her punishment.
+Many asked for clemency for Brown, who, they posited, was a victim herself and did not deserve her punishment.

-While imprisoned, Cyntoia Brown also made what the governor felt was a complete rehabilitation.
-She completed her GED and received a college degree from Lipscomb University.
+While imprisoned, she also made what the governor felt was a complete rehabilitation.
+She even completed her GED and received a college degree from Lipscomb University.